para989/backend/README.md

 ### Powerful CMS

-CMS for the online store FooddyShop contains:
+CMS for an online store FooddyShop contains:

 * Full content management (points of sale, product catalog, modifiers, ingredients, stickers, promotions, discounts)
 * Customizable skins and code editor (js, css)
 * Simple registration of customers via sms (twilio) or email
 * Special blocks with goods, promotions, banners
-* Separation of access rights to office sections
+* Separation of access rights to Office sections
-* Ability to accept orders in the Office, by email, Telegram bot
+* Ability to accept orders in Office, by email, Telegram bot
 * Possibility to connect any payment systems
 * Possibility of translation into any language